edgelesssys/constellation/docs/docs/getting-started/install.md

 By default, Constellation tries to register these automatically if they haven't been registered before.

-To [create the IAM configuration](../workflows/config.md#creating-an-iam-configuration) for Constellation, you need the following permissions:
+To [automatically create the IAM configuration](../workflows/config.md#creating-an-iam-configuration) for Constellation, you need the following permissions:
 * `Microsoft.Authorization/roleDefinitions/*`
 * `Microsoft.Authorization/roleAssignments/*`
 * `*/register/action` (can be omitted if the resource providers mentioned above are already registered and the `ARM_SKIP_PROVIDER_REGISTRATION` environment variable is set to `true` when creating the IAM configuration)